Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 - Improved error handling throughout the application

 <!-- TODO! -->
-Styling
+I am working on my 3d printing service website, this codebase has both the frontend and backend Styling
 * Change Printer3d icon (in top left of page) to frontend\public\logo.png with same size, formatting and styling

 Catalog page:
 * Showing products that arent available
+* category page titls should reflect current category

+Product page
+* Tab title should match the product name
+* URL should be the product id

 Upload page:
 * Allow .3mf files to be uploaded and quoted